tonyelhabr/ds-hiring/README.md

 Feel free to use any methods, models, etc. that you wish, but please don't spend more than two hours on this problem (and ideally less).
 Don't worry about writing up lengthy notes, spending time make graphics visually stunning, or doing anything extremely time or computation intensive.
 We're just trying to get an idea for how you do data science -- we're not expecting perfection in a couple hours.

-Please put together a notebook (Rmarkdown, Jupyter, etc.) showing your analysis and a csv file with your model's predictions, and be plan on talking through it in your interview.
+Please put together a notebook (Rmarkdown, Jupyter, etc.) showing your analysis and a csv file with your model's predictions, and plan on talking through it in your interview.

 Finally, please, please let us know if you have any questions.
 Have fun, and happy modeling!